Paths of Harmony: Flow vs Color ✨

 Eb

-a gentle “exhale” away from C.
+a gentle downward settle away from the reference.

-🎈Playful1, 2, 5, 1
+🎈Light Return (Playful)1, 2, 5, 1

 B♭ major example: Bb → Cm → F → Bb